Pearson-Higher-Ed/alerts/README.md

 ## Public or Private?

-Your first decision: Are you building an open source or closed source component?
-By default, Origami components are open unless it was decided with input from the Pearson Design Accelerator team that it should be closed.
+Your first decision: Are you building a public (OSS) or private (internal only) component?
+By default, Origami components are public unless it was decided otherwise in consultation with the Pearson Design Accelerator team.

 If you are building open source, the repo belongs in the Pearson GitHub organization.
-Send a request to pearson-design-accelerator@pearson.com to be invited to github.com/Pearson-Higher-Ed.
-You must accept the request to join.
+Send a request to be invited with your GitHub username to pearson-design-accelerator@pearson.com.
+You must accept the resulting email invitation to join.

-If you are building closed source, the repo belongs in Pearson BitBucket, for which you should already have an account.
+Otherwise, the repo belongs in Pearson BitBucket, for which you should already have access.

 ## Getting Started

-1. Create your new repository in GitHub (open source - default) or Pearson BitBucket (proprietary or private).
+1. Create your new repository in github.com/Pearson-Higher-Ed or bitbucket.pearson.com/projects/ORC.

 2. Follow these [directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) to stop
  manually authenticating to GitHub on every network request.
 This enables the use of automated npm scripts.